shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

 <div class="fragment current-only" data-code-focus="14-16"></div>
     <h4 class="fragment red">a bit tidious</h4>
     <aside class="notes">
-        <b>The change detection happens everytime a Component Class property changes.</b>
+        <b>The change detection happens everytime a Component Class property changes.
+Check out zone.js for more details</b>
         <ol>
-            <li>We want the class property updated in the template everytime it changes in the Class.</li>
+            <li>We want `counter` within the template to update everytime it changes in the Class.</li>
             <li>To do this we are going to create an Observable that increments a counter by 1 every 1 second.</li>
             <li>We then subscribe to it and bind the counter result to our Class property.
 The counter will increase on the screen</li>
             <li>One important thing to notice is that we need to unsubscribe once the component is destroy, otherwise the Observable will continue pushing new values</li>